niranjankala/niranjankala.github.io/_posts/2023-09-28-exploring-common-security-vulnerabilities-unveiling-authentication-attacks-in-asp-net-core.md

 **4. User Training:**

 While technical measures are essential, user training is equally vital.
-Educate users about the risks of phishing attacks and scams.
-Users should be cautious about clicking on links or providing sensitive information in response to suspicious emails or messages.
+Please educate users about the risks of phishing attacks and scams.
+Users should be cautious about clicking links or providing sensitive information in response to suspicious emails or messages.

 By combining these strategies and techniques, ASP.NET Core developers can significantly enhance the security of their applications against authentication attacks.
 Let's delve into the practical implementation of user lockout in a .NET application using Visual Studio.

 **Implementing User Lockout in ASP.NET Core:**

-In this section, we will walk through the process of configuring user lockout in an ASP.NET Core application.
+This section will walk through configuring user lockout in an ASP.NET Core application.

 1. Open your ASP.NET Core project in Visual Studio.